 Sensabues has filed applications for, and been granted, patents for key design features and functional aspects of the EB sampling device, system and method.

-More information on this technology and product is available to download from the RESOURCES page on this website, including a list of the published technical papers and a list of FAQs.
+More information on this technology and product is available to download from the RESOURCES page on this website, including a list of the published technical papers as well as a list of FAQs.